ansys/pyansys-dev-guide/doc/source/doc-style/index.rst

 * Developer's guide for the library.
 * Link to this developer's guide.

+To ensure clear and consistent documentation, all PyAnsys libraries are to follow the guidelines in the `Google developer documentation style guide
+<https://developers.google.com/style/>`_.
+Key guidelines include using:

+- Sentence case for headings and titles
+- Active voice
+- Present tense
+- Short, clear sentences

+To help you follow the Google guidelines and any custom rules developed by Ansys, `Vale <https://vale.sh/>`_, a command-line tool that brings code-like linting to prose, is one of the many documentation style tools that can be implemented.
+For more information, see :ref:`Vale`.

 Finally, the documentation should be public and hosted via gh-pages, either as a branch named ``gh-pages`` within the library repository or within a ``gh-pages`` branch within ``<library-repository>-docs``.
 For more information,